guillermodangelo/routing_tutorial/README.md

 ```

 ## Setting up OSRM in Windows

+Please be sure that Docker us installed and working.
+Installing Docker in Windows sistemas may not be so straight-forward as installing it in Linux-based environments.

 Using PowerShell, navigate to a directory where you have permissions to read and write.